Emergent Symmetry and Valley Chern Insulator in Twisted Double-Bilayer Graphene

-{\bf Main Text:} Moir\'e patterns of two-dimensional (2D) materials provide a highly tunable platform for exploring novel correlated electronic states due to several key properties.
-First, the interlayer hybridization and moir\'e pattern modulation can lead to electronic bands with flat dispersion, which favor interactions.
-Celebrated examples include the twisted bilayer and double-bilayer graphene at a magic angle $\theta \simeq 1.1^\circ$ \cite{bistritzer2011,cao2018,cao_correlated_2018,yankowitz_tuning_2019,lu_superconductors_2019,liu_spin-polarized_2019,burg_correlated_2019,shen_correlated_2020,cao_tunable_2020}, as well as ABC trilayer graphene on hBN \cite{chen_evidence_2019,chen_signatures_2019}, all of which exhibit superconducting or correlated insulator phases.
-Second, for twist angles $\theta \le 1-2^\circ$ the moir\'e pattern Brillouin zone is sufficiently small such that multiple energy bands can be populated by electrical gating, an uncommon attribute in other semiconductor heterostructures.
-Third, and most intriguingly, theoretical calculations show that a new emergent symmetry - which decouples two originally strongly intertwined valleys \cite{bistritzer2011} - appears, and that, per each of the two valley emergent symmetry sectors, the electron bands of many moir\'e systems are topologically nontrivial.
-For example, the twisted bilayer graphene (TBG) carries a new type of fragile topology, namely unstable against adding certain trivial bands, in each valley \cite{songz2018,po2018b}, while TDBG and ABC trilayer graphene on hexagonal boron-nitride (hBN) carry non-zero emergent-valley Chern numbers $2$ and $3$, respectively, under a transverse electric field \cite{chebrolu2019,koshino2019,zhangy2019,liuj2019,chittari2019}.
+Moir\'e patterns of two-dimensional (2D) materials provide a highly tunable platform for exploring correlated electronic states in electronic bands with flat dispersion.
+Celebrated examples include the twisted bilayer graphene (TBG) at the magic angle $\theta \simeq 1.1^\circ$\cite{bistritzer2011,cao2018,cao_correlated_2018,yankowitz_tuning_2019,lu_superconductors_2019}, twisted double-bilayer graphene \cite{liu_spin-polarized_2019,burg_correlated_2019,shen_correlated_2020,cao_tunable_2020}, ABC trilayer graphene on hexagonal boron-nitride (hBN) \cite{chen_evidence_2019,chen_signatures_2019}, twisted trilayer graphene \cite{park2021c,hao2021a,cao2021,kim2022}, as well as fractional Chern insulators in twisted bilayer MoTe$_2$ \cite{zeng2023,cai2023,xu2023} and pentalayer rhombohedral graphene on hBN \cite{lu2024}, all of which exhibit superconducting or correlated insulator phases.
+Theoretical calculations show that a new emergent symmetry - which decouples two originally strongly intertwined valleys \cite{bistritzer2011} - appears, and that, per each of the two valley emergent symmetry sectors, the electron bands of many moir\'e systems are topologically nontrivial.
+For example, TDBG and ABC trilayer graphene on hBN carry non-zero emergent-valley Chern numbers $2$ and $3$, respectively, under a transverse electric field \cite{chebrolu2019,koshino2019,zhangy2019,liuj2019,chittari2019,lee2019}.
+Unlike correlated Chern insulators induced by interactions in the flat moir\'e bands, the valley Chern insulators in these systems stem from the nontrivial band topology protected by time-reversal invariance.